Women's Eyeglasses & Frames:

 Do you wear the same shoes or earrings every single day for years?
 Probably not, so why would you want to wear the same frame every day?

-You might be more interested in a copper-colored metal frame for when you're wearing jeans, a sophisticated tortoise plastic frame for the office and a pretty rhinestone-studded silver frame for an evening out.
+You might be more interested in a copper-colored metal frame for when you're wearing jeans, a sophisticated tortoise plastic frame for the office and a pretty rhinestone-studded frame for an evening out.
 It's fun to consider the options.

 If you really are on a tight budget, then by all means choose one frame that you'll be happy wearing with any outfit and in any situation.
 Opticians excel at helping their customers find such frames.